MothWaves/mothwaves.github.io/content/_index.md

 ## Business

-I am currently open for freelance work!
-If you have any other business proposals, feel free to send me an email and be sure to check out my [contact information](./links/).
+I am currently open to job offers and contract work!
+If you have any business proposals, feel free to send me an email and be sure to check out my [contact information](./links/).

 ## Support me